-Documents incorporated by reference
+Documents Incorporated by Reference

-No documents are incorporated by reference into this Prospectus.
+No documents are incorporated by reference to this Prospectus.
 No information contained on the Swiss Life web site, or on any other web site, is incorporated herein by reference.

-Availability of documents
+Availability of Documents

 Copies of the Prospectus are available free of charge from UBS AG, Investment Bank, Swiss Prospectus Switzerland, P.O.
 Box, CH-8098 Zurich, Switzerland, or may be obtained by telephone (+41 44 239 47 03, voicemail), by fax (+41 44 239 69 14) or by e-mail to swiss-prospectus@ubs.com.